Author: Dawid Adach

-- Now let's add explicit type cast after var declaration:
+- Now let's add an explicit type, cast after the var declaration:

 let myVar; myVar = 1; //number myVar = true; //boolean myVar = 'mdb'; //string

 any.
-It allows you use dynamic typing but again - it require from you to use it consciously.
+It allows you to use dynamic typing but importantly — it requires you to use it consciously.

 myVar = 1; //number console.log(typeof(myVar)); myVar = true; //boolean console.log(typeof(myVar)); myVar = 'mdb'; //string console.log(typeof(myVar));